 In each Mind Mission, students read about a real-world challenge from history or geography.
-Then they creatively solve related challenges in teams.
-Students work to create collaboratively as they design a political campaign, build an oil derrick, or innovate a new way to communicate.
-Our lessons engage students at higher levels of learning and increase the likelihood that students will absorb and retain social studies content.
+Then they solve related challenges in teams.
+Student teams may design a political campaign.
+They may build an oil derrick.
+They might develop a new way to communicate.
+Our lessons engage students at higher levels of learning.
+Engagement increase the likelihood that students will absorb and retain social studies content.
 They also develop strong language arts skills in reading, writing, listening, and speaking.
 And Mind Missions are fun!
-Students love to learn about history when they can experience history for themselves.
+Students love our social studies lessons.
+They experience history using our hands-on, minds-on framework.

-- 24 lessons including teacher instructions, reproducible student pages, & extension information (Kindergarten has 14 lessons)
+- 20 lessons including teacher instructions, mission and scoring cards, & extension information

 Ready to get started teaching collaboration, critical-thinking, communication, & creative problem solving in your classroom?